zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 1. Create a test agent.
    - Select Cog -> Custom Agents -> + Create new custom agent -> .github\agents
    - Name it: test
-   - Copy and paste the content from test-agent.md into the new agent.md file.
+   - Copy and paste the content from test-agent.md found in the Agent folder of the exercise repository into the new agent.md file.
 2. Save the agent file.

 ### Part C: Test Coverage Analysis